BirdeeHub/nixCats-nvim/README.md

 into a nix system or home manager configuration.
 There are *MANY*, thanks to the virtues of the category scheme of this flake.

+#### Further usage: <a name="extrainfo"></a>

+(full usage covered in included help files, accessible here and inside neovim, but *much better viewed in-editor*)

+You may need to add their link to the flake inputs if they are not on nixpkgs already.

+For specific tags or branches look at [this nix documentation](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#examples) and use that format in your flake input for it.

 It is made to be customized into your own portable nix neovim distribution with as many options as you wish, while requiring you to leave the normal nvim configuration scheme as little as possible.